 Terms of Sale, also known as Incoterms, are the billing terms specified on the commercial invoice.
 These terms specify which party (seller or buyer) is responsible for paying various costs such as shipping, insurance, import tax, and duty charges.

-Incoterms are the widely used terms of sale and are a collection of eleven individual rules that are recognized internationally.
+Incoterms are widely used terms of sale and are a collection of eleven individual rules that are recognised internationally.

-These rules specify the responsibilities of both the buyers and sellers with regards to insurance, shipment, customs clearance, documentation, and other logistical activities.
+These rules specify the responsibilities of both the buyers and sellers with regard to insurance, shipment, customs clearance, documentation, and other logistical activities.

 Reason For Export